 So, Jay exerts power in social situations by making friends with anyone amicable, and through malicious compliance with everyone else.
 Whenever Leo takes center stage as a power-play, Jay makes his own power-play by relenting that stage: Jay lets Leo dig himself into situations and curry disfavor with the tour guide.

 The different ways characters assert power will result in different types of conflict.
-Jay is happy to subtly deride Leo for his childishness, while Leo stumbles into problems head-on, often intentionally, but always feigning innocence to see how far he can get before someone stops him.
-In this section Jay had to draw the line.
+Jay is happy to subtly deride Leo for his childishness, while Leo stumbles into trouble head-on, often intentionally, but always feigning innocence to see how far he can get before someone stops him.
+In this section Jay has to draw the line.

 That’s it for today.
 Keep eating your worms!